 The second main result is the convergence of the $n$ particle system \eqref{eq:dense-system-intro} to the graphon particle system \eqref{eq:limit-system-dense}, for a sequence of convergent underlying step graphons (graphons with blockwise constant values; see \eqref{eq:step-graphon}).
 A law of large numbers (LLN) is established in Theorem \ref{thm:dense-LLN}, which says that the empirical measure of $n$ particles in \eqref{eq:dense-system-intro} converges in probability to the averaged distribution of a continuum particles in \eqref{eq:limit-system-dense}.
-The proof again relies crucially on a truncation and approximation argument applied to the system coefficients (see Lemma \ref{lem:dense-key-estimate} and Section \ref{sec:dense-key-estimate-pf}).
+This is first proved in Lemma \ref{lem:new1} under certain regularity assumptions of the graphon (Condition \ref{cond:limit-G}(b)), by applying again a truncation and approximation argument to the system coefficients.
+Then the stability property (Theorem \ref{thm:limit-system-property}(c)) is used in Section \ref{sec:dense-LLN-pf} to show that the result also holds for general graphons.
 In Theorem \ref{thm:dense-LLN-special}, we also obtain a precise particle-wise uniform convergence rate, when the underlying step graphons are sampled from a given graphon with a certain continuity property.

 Our third main result is the analysis of the not-so-dense analogue of \eqref{eq:dense-system-intro}: